 - I. Every Trade Charge parcel shall be accompanied by a Trade Charge Money Order form.
-This form shall be attached to the Despatch Note and shall bear a statement of the amount of the Trade Charge in the currency of the country of origin of the parcel and should show, as a general rule, the sender of the parcel as the payee of the Money Order.
-Each Post Office is free to have the Money Orders relating to parcels originating in its service addressed to the offices of origin of the parcels or to other offices.
+This form shall be attached to the Despatch Note and shall bear a statement of the amount of the Trade Charge in sterling currency and should show, as a general rule, the sender of the parcel as the payee of the Money Order.
+Each Post Office is free to have the Money Orders relating to parcels originating in its service addressed to the Offices of origin of the parcels or to other Offices.
 The counterfoil of the Order shall show the name and address of the addressee of the parcel as well as the place and date of posting. - 2.
 Entries in pencil shall not be allowed on Trade Charge Money Order forms.